Real Normal Operators and Williamson's Normal Form: Williamson's Normal Form

-\begin{proof} Define $B= A^{1/2}JA^{1/2}$, where $A^{1/2}$ is as described in Corollary \ref{cor:sqr-rt} and $J$ is given by Definition \ref{def:J-operator}.
+\begin{proof} Define $B= A^{1/2}JA^{1/2}$, and let $J$ be the involution as in Definition \ref{def:J-operator}.
 Then $B$ is a skew symmetric invertible operator on $H\oplus H$.
-Hence by Corollary (\ref{cor:invertible}) there exists a real Hilbert space $K$, an invertible positive operator $P$ and a real orthogonal transformation $\Gamma \colon K\oplus K \to H$ such that
+Hence by Theorem \ref{cor:invertible} there exists a real Hilbert space $K$, an invertible positive operator $P$ and a real orthogonal transformation $V \colon H \to K\oplus K $ such that

 Define $L \colon H\oplus H \to K\oplus K ,$ by